Download Port Map and Information

 Part of the Mall of the Emirates, this 242.188-square-foot (22,500-square-metre) indoor ski area is one of the largest of its kind in the world, with a capacity for 1500 guests.
 An efficient insulation system is the key to maintain the temperature of 30.2 Fahrenheit (-1 degree Celsius) during the day and 21.2 Fahrenheit (-6 degrees) during the night when the snow is produced.
 There are five runs of varying difficulties, the longest being 400 metres.

-Private arrangements for individual sightseeing or transfers may be requested through the Tour Office on Board.
+Private arrangements for individual sightseeing or transfers may be requested through the Concierge desk on board.
 Guests in transit to the following cruise may also consult the Tour Office about additional sightseeing options.

 ||© 2013 by Fodor's Travel, a division of Random House, LLC.